jamf/ol/api/Resources for Jamf API developers.md

 #### Python

-Perhaps owing to it's popularity at the time most early utilities were being written, and because at that time it still came pre-installed on macOS, Python is widely used by systems programmers in the MacAdmins commutity.
+Python is widely used by systems programmers in the MacAdmins commutity.

-A number of community members have shared their Python projects with our user community.
-Look through the project readmes and/or take them for a test-drive to see which one best matches your requirements and preferences around style and approach.
+A number of community members have shared their Python projects.
+Look through the project readmes and/or take them for a test-drive to see which one best matches your requirements and preferences for style and approach.

 **[ Jamf Pro API Wrapper](https://gitlab.com/cvtc/appleatcvtc/jps-api-wrapper)**